Ravi2712/Ten-Pin-Bowling/README.md

-# Kata Bowling Score Calculator
+# Kata Bowling Score Generator

 Ten-pin bowling is a game in which a player (called a "bowler") rolls a bowling ball down a wood-structure or synthetic (polyurethane) lane and towards ten pins positioned at the end of the lane.